WilliamKlarenbeek/DoctorsNotes/README.md

 ### The Basics
 #### Setting up the repo
-If you haven't set up the Flavour Cats repo yet, or you just want a fresh start, you can run `git clone https://github.com/swin-sep/2019GP-FlavourCats.git` and the repo will be downloaded into a folder called '2019GP-FlavourCats' in the directory that the command was run.
+If you haven't set up the Doctors Notes repo yet, or you just want a fresh start, you can run `git clone https://github.com/williamklarenbeek/doctorsnotes` and the repo will be downloaded into a folder called 'DoctorsNotes' in the directory that the command was run.

 #### Getting the latest changes
-While Git bash is open in the '2019GP-FlavourCats' directory, run `git pull` to get the latest changes.
+While Git bash is open in the 'DoctorsNotes' directory, run `git pull` to get the latest changes.
 This will pull all changes from the remote repository into your local repository.
 This will include any changes that are not in your current branch, ie. this command will update *all* branches in your local repo with any changes in the remote repo.

 *Note:* The 'local repository' and the 'remote repository' differ in only one way - where they are physically stored.
 The 'remote repository' is stored on GitHub's servers and can be accessed by anyone in the team.
 The 'local repository' is local to your machine, and is accessible only by you.